LordMikkel/libft/README.md

 ## 📜 What Is Libft?

 Libft is a C library that implements basic functions from the standard library, along with additional utilities and a bonus section for working with linked lists.
-All functions are built from scratch, without relying on external libraries.
+All functions are built from scratch.

 ## 🛠️ Implemented Functions